 before query parameter.
 Your initial request can omit this parameter to get the default first page.

-CB-BEFORE header which will return the cursor id to use in your next request for the page before the current one.
+CB-BEFORE header which returns the cursor id to use in your next request for the page before the current one.
 The page before is a newer page and not one that happened before in chronological time.

-CB-AFTER header which will return the cursor id to use in your next request for the page after this one.
+CB-AFTER header which returns the cursor id to use in your next request for the page after this one.
 The page after is an older page and not one that happened after this one in chronological time.